matter-labs/zksync-lite-docs/docs/userdocs/status/README.md

 # Status page

-To users that everything is working fine or that there are problems with a particular subsystem, we use status page.
+In order to clearly indicate to users that everything is working fine or that there are problems with a particular subsystem, we use status page.

 In total, 4 systems are checked for each of the networks (Mainnet, Goerli):